xulesc/pymcpsc/README.rst

-Note: The repository is no longer maintained here and has been moved to GitLab_.
+**Note:** The repository has been moved to GitLab_ and is no longer maintained here.

 .. _GitLab: https://gitlab.com/ManolakosLab/pymcpsc/